Joseph Petty: Political career

 On February 22, 2022, Petty filed to run for Massachusetts Senate's 1st Worcester district.
 He had previously been floated as a potential candidate following incumbent Harriette L. Chandler's decision to retire.
 He officially announced his candidacy for the seat on March 9.
 He was defeated in the September 6 Democratic primary by Robyn Kennedy.

+Petty opposes the initiative to enact the country's strictest rent control policy at the 2026 Massachusetts elections, saying it would be "catastrophic to local municipal budgets."

 Personal life

 Petty is married to his wife Gayle Perrone and they have three children.